dalethestirling/budgie/README.md

 Now you can run remote commands using simple python code

-        from cadre import localhost
+        from budgie import localhost
         print localhost.hostname(), localhost.uptime()
         localhost.touch('/tmp/latest')

 You can also callhosts ing this alternate method if the magic above is to much

-        import cadre
+        import budgie
-        print cadre.ssh('localhost'), cadre.ssh('localhost').uptime()
+        print budgie.ssh('localhost'), budgie.ssh('localhost').uptime()
-        cadre.ssh('localhost').touch('/tmp/latest')
+        budgie.ssh('localhost').touch('/tmp/latest')

 Passing in SSH Options
 ----------------------
-Cadre will allow the passing in of SSH options.
+budgie will allow the passing in of SSH options.
 At this time this is done through the bake method in the same way you would pass this into the sh.ssh()

-        cadre.localhost.bake('-o', 'UserKnownHostsFile=/dev/null', '-o',  'StrictHostKeyChecking=no').whoami()
+        budgie.localhost.bake('-o', 'UserKnownHostsFile=/dev/null', '-o',  'StrictHostKeyChecking=no').whoami()

 or

-        cadre.ssh().bake('-o', 'UserKnownHostsFile=/dev/null', '-o',  'StrictHostKeyChecking=no', '127.0.0.1').whoami()
+        budgie.ssh().bake('-o', 'UserKnownHostsFile=/dev/null', '-o',  'StrictHostKeyChecking=no', '127.0.0.1').whoami()

 This does need to be cleaned up to make more logical sense.

-Cadre Host Groups
+Budgie Host Groups
 -----------------
-Cadre offers the ability to bundle ssh hosts for batch command execution.
+budgie offers the ability to bundle ssh hosts for batch command execution.
 This is done through creating a host group.
-A host group will take in a list of host names or cadre.ssh instances.
+A host group will take in a list of host names or budgie.ssh instances.

-        web_servers = cadre.HostGroup()
+        web_servers = budgie.HostGroup()
         web_servers.add('www1.example.com')
         web_servers.add('www2.example.com')

         webservers.add(['www1.example.com', 'www2.example.com'])

-        www1 = cadre.ssh('www1.example.com')
+        www1 = budgie.ssh('www1.example.com')
-        www2 = cadre.ssh('www2.example.com')
+        www2 = budgie.ssh('www2.example.com')
         webservers.add([www1, www2])

 or

         web_servers.HostGroup(['www1.example.com', 'www2.example.com'])

-        www1 = cadre.ssh('www1.example.com')
+        www1 = budgie.ssh('www1.example.com')
-        www2 = cadre.ssh('www2.example.com')
+        www2 = budgie.ssh('www2.example.com')
         web_servers.HostGroup([www1, www2])

-Once a cadre.HostGroup() is created it can be intereacted with like a standard dictionary.
+Once a budgie.HostGroup() is created it can be intereacted with like a standard dictionary.

 Commands can be executed against the host group and results of execution will be supplied back as a dictionary